Findlay City Schools Board of Education

 The Board of Education is the policymaking body of the school district.
 The Board of Education members see to it that the school system is managed well by professional administrators.
 The five elected officials serve for four years, from January 1 after their election until December 31 of their fourth year.
-The members serve the district without pay, but are entitled to $125 per meeting.

 Mr. Matt Cooper, Dr. Kathy Siebenaler Wilson, Mr. Chris Aldrich, Mrs. Susan Russel, Ms. Laura Eier